srg-ics-uplb/ybe/README.md

 This is a fork of [YAML Based Exams](https://github.com/robbert-harms/ybe) which allows users to create multiple choice exams/quizzes in yaml.
 The original package is no longer actively maintained so this fork was made.
+Tested on Ubuntu 22.04.

 See the [original README](./README.rst).